Random lattice triangulations: Structure and algorithms: Structural properties

 \subsection{The minimal parallelogram and excluded region}

-We begin with a useful property of the lattice~$\zset^2$. \begin{proposition} Let $a,b$ be positive and coprime, and consider the infinite line through $(0,0)$ of slope $(a,b)$.
-Then the points of~$\zset^2$ that are closest to this line (and are not on the line) are at horizontal distance~$a^{-1}$ and vertical distance~$b^{-1}$ on either side of the line. \end{proposition} \begin{proof} Consider two successive integer points on the line (say, $(0,0)$ and $(a,b)$), and the $a$ horizontal lines at integer heights $0,1,2,\ldots,a-1$.
+We begin with a useful property of the lattice~$\zset^2$.
+In the sequel the distance of a point from a line will always mean the usual Euclidean distance.

+\begin{proposition} Let $a,b$ be positive and coprime, and consider the infinite line through $(0,0)$ of slope $(a,b)$.
+Then the points of~$\zset^2$ that are closest to this line (and are not on the line) are at horizontal distance~$a^{-1}$ and vertical distance~$b^{-1}$ on either side of the line. \end{proposition}

+\begin{pf} Consider two successive integer points on the line [say, $(0,0)$ and $(a,b)$], and the $a$ horizontal lines at integer heights $0,1,2,\ldots,a-1$.
 On each such horizontal line, consider the closest integer point to the line that lies strictly to the right of the line.
 (By symmetry, the points on the left of the line behave similarly.)
-It is readily verified that the horizontal distances of these points from the line are all distinct elements of the set $\{\frac{i}{a}:i=1,2,\ldots,a\}$.
+It is readily verified that the horizontal distances of these points from the line are all distinct elements of the set $\{\frac {i}{a}\dvtx i=1,2,\ldots,a\}$.
 Hence the closest of these points is at horizontal distance~$a^{-1}$.
 This pattern repeats with period~$a$ throughout $\zset^2$.
 The same argument applies to the vertical distances, with period~$b$.
-Finally, note that a point at horizontal distance~$a^{-1}$ is also at vertical distance~$b^{-1}$. \end{proof}
+Finally, note that a point at horizontal distance~$a^{-1}$ is also at vertical distance~$b^{-1}$. \end{pf}